jpadantas/pop-up_attack_generative/README.md

 - **Baseline:** Excludes derived variables, such as linear velocities, angular velocities, and accelerations, to analyze performance without temporal dependencies.
 - **Full:** Includes all available state variables, emphasizing the importance of derived variables in capturing the temporal dynamics of the maneuver.

-Synthetic data generated with a VAE enhances the robustness of the models.
-A fine-tuning process using a centered moving average with a window size of 10 frames was applied to smooth the synthetic trajectories, ensuring closer alignment with real flight data.

 ## Project Structure

 ### Main Files